damian0815/conceptmod/README.md

 * Freeze: Freeze by using the "#" operator.
 This reduces movement of specified term during training steps.
   Example: "@1woman#1woman" with "badword--" freezes the first phrase while deleting the badword.
   Note: "@#" means resist changing the unconditional.

-* Forget: To forget a concept, use '--'

 * Orthogonal: To make two concepts orthogonal, use the "%" operator.
   Example: "cat%dog" makes "cat" and "dog" orthogonal. *untested term*